NCAS-CMS/cfdm/docs/source/tutorial.rst

 An individual metadata construct may be returned, without its construct key, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method.
-The existence of a metadata construct may be checked with the `~Field.has_construct` method and a construct may be removed with the `~Field.del_construct` method.
+A metadata construct may be removed with the `~Field.del_construct` method and the existence of a metadata constructs may be checked with the `~Field.has_construct` method, which returns a count of how many metadata constructs match the criteria.

 .. code-block:: python
    :caption: *Check the existence of, and retrieve, the "latitude"
              metadata construct.*

    >>> t.has_construct('latitude')
-   True
+   1
    >>> t.get_construct('latitude')
    <AuxiliaryCoordinate: latitude(10, 9) degrees_N>